-GT2018-75569

-LARGE EDDY SIMULATION OF BOUNDARY LAYER TRANSITION MECHANISMS IN A GAS-TURBINE COMPRESSOR CASCADE
+Ashley D. Scillitoe1

+CFD Laboratory, Department of Engineering, University of Cambridge, Cambridge CB2 1PZ, UK e-mail: as2341@cam.ac.uk

+Paul G. Tucker

-Ashley D. Scillitoe1, Paul G. Tucker1, Paolo Adami2 1CFD Laboratory, Department of Engineering, University of Cambridge, Cambridge, CB2 1PZ, UK 2Core CFD Team Leader, CFD Methods, Rolls-Royce Deutschland, Eschenweg 11, 15827 Blankenfelde-Mahlow, Germany
+CFD Laboratory, Department of Engineering, University of Cambridge, Cambridge CB2 1PZ, UK

-ABSTRACT
+Paolo Adami

+CFD Methods, Rolls-Royce Deutschland, Eschenweg 11, Blankenfelde-Mahlow 15827, Germany

+Large Eddy Simulation of Boundary Layer Transition Mechanisms in a Gas-Turbine Compressor Cascade

-Large Eddy Simulation (LES) is used to explore the boundary layer transition mechanisms in two rectilinear compressor cascades.
-To reduce numerical dissipation, a novel locally adaptive smoothing scheme is added to an unstructured finite-volume solver.
-The performance of a number of Sub-Grid Scale (SGS) models is explored.
+Large eddy simulation (LES) is used to explore the boundary layer transition mechanisms in two rectilinear compressor cascades.
+To reduce numerical dissipation, a novel locally adaptive smoothing (LAS) scheme is added to an unstructured finite volume solver.
+The performance of a number of subgrid scale (SGS) models is explored.
 With the first cascade, numerical results at two different freestream turbulence intensities (Ti's), 3.25% and 10%, are compared.
-At both Ti's, time-averaged skin-friction and pressure coefficient distributions agree well with previous Direct Numerical Simulations (DNS).
-At Ti = 3.25%, separation induced transition occurs on the suction surface, whilst it is bypassed on the pressure surface.
+At both Ti's, time-averaged skin-friction and pressure coefficient distributions agree well with previous direct numerical simulations (DNS).
+At Ti = 3.25%, separation-induced transition occurs on the suction surface, while it is bypassed on the pressure surface.
 The pressure surface transition is dominated by modes originating from the convection of Tollmien-Schlichting waves by Klebanoff streaks.
-However, they do not resembled a classical bypass transition.
+However, they do not resemble a classical bypass transition.
 Instead, they display characteristics of the "overlap" and "inner" transition modes observed in the previous DNS.
-At Ti = 10%, classical bypass transition occurs on both blade surfaces, with Klebanoff streaks resulting in the inception of turbulent spots.
+At Ti = 10%, classical bypass transition occurs, with Klebanoff streaks incepting turbulent spots.
 With the second cascade, the influence of unsteady wakes on transition is examined.
-Wake-amplified Klebanoff streaks were found to instigate turbulent spots which periodically shorten the suction surface separation bubble.
-The 70% of free-stream celerity line, associated with the convection speed of the amplified Klebanoff streaks, was found to be important.
+Wake-amplified Klebanoff streaks were found to instigate turbulent spots, which periodically shorten the suction surface separation bubble.
+The celerity line corresponding to 70% of the free-stream velocity, which is associated with the convection speed of the amplified Klebanoff streaks, was found to be important.
+[DOI: 10.1115/1.4042023]